-Chris Price is a Senior Lecturer in the Department of Music and Performing Arts.
-He also pursues a lively career as a professional musician; his work as a Tenor Lay Clerk in the Cathedral Choir at Canterbury has included recordings, BBC radio and TV broadcasts, and international tours, notably to the USA, Holland, Italy and Norway.
+Chris Price is a Senior Lecturer in the Department of Music and Performing Arts and is presently serving as Acting Director of Music.
+Apart from his academic work, he sustains a lively career as a professional musician; his work as a Tenor Lay Clerk in the Cathedral Choir at Canterbury has included recordings, BBC radio and TV broadcasts, and international tours, notably to the USA, Holland, Italy and Norway.
 In addition to this, he undertakes regular professional work as singer and conductor in the area.
 His specialist interests include the music of the English Reformation; the archives of the Canterbury Catch Club; the music of Canterbury-based composer Alan Ridout; and the songs of such humourists as Flanders and Swann, Noel Coward, Jake Thackeray and Richard Stilgoe.

 Research and knowledge exchange